anniekatz/arch-linux-dotfiles/README.md

 # Dotfiles

-Config files for personal Linux desktop (for when I want to wipe my poor SSD and start over for the 300th time)
+Config files for personal Linux desktop (for when I want to wipe my poor SSD and start over for the 300th time).
+Includes proprietary nvidia drivers FYI.

 Distro: Arch Linux